Imfinzi

 The active substance in Imfinzi, durvalumab, is a monoclonal antibody, a type of protein designed to attach to a protein called PD-L1, which is present on the surface of many cancer cells.

 PD-L1 acts to switch off immune cells that would otherwise attack the cancer cells.
-By attaching to PD-L1 and blocking its effects, Imfinzi increases the ability of the immune system to attack the cancer cells and thereby slow down the progression of the disease.
+By attaching to PD-L1 and blocking its effects, Imfinzi increases the ability of the immune system to attack the cancer cells and thereby slows down the progression of the disease.

 Non-small cell lung cancer